MurrayPendergrass/MurrayPendergrass.github.io/index.md

 Tools: Python (Beautifdul Soup, smtplib)

 ## [Wine Quality Prediction](https://github.com/MurrayPendergrass/Wine-Quality-Prediction)
-This project used a supervised machine learning model to automate the process of prediction wine quality based on 11 attributes of each wine.
+This project uses a supervised machine learning model to automate the process of predicting wine quality based on 11 attributes of each wine.
 A full analysis is conducted with next steps for model improvement \
 Tools: Jupyter, R (randomForest, Hmisc, ggplot2)

 ## [In Progress](https://github.com/MurrayPendergrass?tab=repositories)